wilkystyle/nvim/README.md

 ## Usage
 On first launch, the Lazy.nvim package manager will install plugins and compile Treesitter parsers.

-Next you can optionally run `:Mason` and install LSP servers for any languages you plan to work in.
-I mostly work in Python, so I install `pylsp` and `ruff` (Note: not `ruff-lsp`, which is deprecated).
-Because my configuration uses `mason-lspconfig`, you don't need to do anything else.
-Mason will automatically enable any LSP servers you install.
+### Optional: Install LSP servers with Mason
+1. Run `:Mason`
+2. Choose LSP servers to install

+That's all you need to do.
+This configuration uses [mason-lspconfig](https://github.com/mason-org/mason-lspconfig.nvim), which will automatically enable any installed LSP servers.